If you’re an accounting professional struggling to take a full hour for lunch, or take a lunch break at all, then you're not alone.

 “Work-life balance is a growing priority for finance professionals and employers should consider this when developing a strategy for retaining high calibre staff long-term.”

-“Work-life balance is a growing priority for finance professionals and employers should consider this when developing a strategy for retaining high calibre staff long-term,” Marcus continued.
+“Work-life balance is a growing priority for finance professionals and employers should consider this when developing a strategy for retaining high calibre staff long-term,” Lucy continued.

 “While career progression and relationships with managers and colleagues can potentially have a bigger impact, managers should not neglect the effect that a culture of long working hours can have on retaining talented staff.”